martinos/blog/content/blog/replacing_strong_params.md

 scalar = -> a { a.kind_of?(Array) || a.kind_of?(Hash) ? nil : a }
 ```

 This solution is so simple that bugs are very less likely to exist.
-It does not covers all the functionalities that the `strong_params` is offering, but I think that with minor changes we would be able to support most of them.
+It covers most functionalities that the `strong_params` gem is offering, but I think that with minor changes we would be able to support all of them.

 In the next post I will show you how to integrate this solution in your Rails application.